-Remark 6.3. embedrem Using Lemma 6.2, the proof of Lemma 6.1 goes through using only that H is a translation invariant symmetric definable type.
-However in our context this gains no generality, since in ACVF every translation invariant symmetric definable type is stably dominated.
+The proof of Lemma 6.1 goes through, at least over a model, assuming only that the generic type of H is symmetric (rather than stably dominated.)
+Lemma 2.5 replaces Proposition 2.10 (4).
+However in our context this gains no generality, since in ACVF every symmetric definable type is stably dominated.